BAD-AL/NFL2K5Tool/README.md

 	6. Warn probable error conditions (Like when a RB weighs 300+ lbs, or has XL body type).
 	7. Auto update Player equipment (from stock file database)
 	8. Help Manual
+	9. Allow formula definition for how good a player is.

 ###Also need
 	1. To add tests.